-Note: The integrated 3270 console available with the z990 and z890 satisfies this requirement.
-The integrated 3270 console is provided through the IBM

-- Installation from magnetic tape requires a tape drive capable of reading IBM 3480/3490 or 3590 tape cartridges. - Installation from CD-ROM requires one of the following: - Optical Media Attach/2 Program (5621-264)
+- Note: The integrated 3270 console available with the z990 and z890 satisfies this requirement.
+The integrated 3270 console is provided through the IBM Hardware Management Console.
+Using an integrated 3270 console may require additional hardware support.
+See Appendix A, "IBM Servers Supported by z/VM," on page 87. - Installation from magnetic tape requires a tape drive capable of reading IBM 3480/3490 or 3590 tape cartridges. - · Installation from CD-ROM requires one of the following: - Optical Media Attach/2 Program (5621-264)